-- You can easily share the files with others.
+- You can easily share them with others.

-- You can import the files into your course platform quickly and easily.
+- You can import them into your course platform quickly and easily.

-And there is no better option than Google Drive for storing your course files.
-It is free to use and gives you decent storage limits.
+There is no better option than Google Drive for storing your course files.
+It’s free to use and gives you decent storage limits.

-Moreover, since you’ll be working with Google Docs a lot, Google Drive makes more sense in that scenario.
+Plus, since you’ll be working with Google Docs a lot, Google Drive makes more sense in this scenario.

-ClickUp is a popular project management tool (with a free plan) that can be useful in managing your entire course creation project.
+ClickUp is a popular project management tool, and it offers a free plan that can be useful in managing your entire course creation project.

-It gives you different views to organize your tasks into different lists.
-While this is an extremely simple feature, it gives you a lot of flexibility for organizing your tasks.
+It gives you different views to organize your tasks into multiple lists, and while this is a simple feature, it gives you a lot of task management flexibility.

-For instance, you can break down your project into different sub-projects, like course outline creation, video creation, platform setup, and create a task list for every sub-project.
+For instance, you can break down your project into different sub-projects—like course outline creation, video creation, and platform setup—and create a task list for every sub-project.

-Alternatively, you can also organize your tasks based on their status, like tasks being done, currently done, and finished tasks.
+Additionally, you can also organize your tasks based on their status, like tasks to do, in progress, and complete.

-Plus, you can add files and links within task descriptions and add all your resources like documents, course content files, tools within ClickUp in an organized fashion.
+Plus, you can add files and links within task descriptions in ClickUp and keep them organized.

-And you can also assign due dates to tasks, add descriptions and checklists, and assign tasks to other team members.
+Finally, you can set due dates, add descriptions and checklists, and assign tasks to other team members.

-As you can see, there are many free tools that can go a long way in helping you create online courses for free.
-Now that you know which tool to use for what purpose, you can accomplish a lot without spending any money.
+As you can see, there are many free tools for creating online courses without spending any money.

-And as your online course business grows, you can always upgrade these tools and get more features as required.
+And as your online course business grows, you can always upgrade them and get more features in.

 If you have any questions or suggestions for additional tools, feel free to post them in the comments below.